-4. Record wild and naturalised plants (but not planted or garden species) in flower.
-More info about this on our Definitions: wild, native or alien? page.
-Please check that plants are actually flowering – that catkins on trees are open, that grasses have open florets, stigmas or anthers on show etc. Please don't include ferns, mosses, fungi or lichens - none of these has flowers!

 5. Record for up to 3 hours (you can “stop the clock” for tea-breaks, lunch and comfort stops).
 You can contribute as many different lists as you like from different areas as long as you don’t exceed the 3 hour limit for each new list.

 6. We recommend that you try using our recording app to send us details of what you saw, with photos if possible please.
 The app is very user-friendly and we can help you with identification if you get stuck - just email the Support Team.

 How to send in your New Year Plant Hunt records

-- We have an updated New Year Plant Hunt app (recording form) for use in 2020.
+- We will have an updated New Year Plant Hunt app (recording form) for use in 2021.

 - You can use the app on your phone while you are out recording, or on your computer once you get home.
 It's free, quick and easy to download (from our NYPH website only) and there's no registration required.

 - Records and images submitted via the app, once verified, will appear on this Results page.
-Click on the marker on the interactive map to see the list of all the plants recorded there.
+Click on any marker on the interactive map to see the list of all the plants recorded there.

-v3.1: